 Green Living: Learn how to make your own cleaning supplies.

-Simple and natural ingredients such as baking soda, soap, and vinegar, allows you to make cheap, easy, natural and non-toxic cleaning products that work.
+Simple and natural ingredients such as baking soda, soap, and vinegar, allows you to make cheap, easy, natural, and non-toxic cleaning products that work.
 This translates into a savings of money, time, and the air quality of your home.
 It may also cut down on allergies which will save money on doctor’s visits.

 Green Living: Reconsider purchasing new electronics.

-- The e-waste from discarded cell phones, computers and electronics is a growing environmental concern.
+- The e-waste from discarded cell phones, computers, and electronics is a growing environmental concern.
 Heaps of electronic refuse are now shipped abroad illegally for ‘disassembly’ by workers who have little protection from the mercury and other harmful materials they contain.

-- Try to make a conscious effort to keep electronics as long as is feasible and disposing of them responsibly.
+- Try to make a conscious effort to keep electronics as long as it is feasible and disposing of them responsibly.

 - Purchase higher-quality products when money will allow.
-Do your research and don’t allow a sales person to affect what you purchase.
+Do your research and don’t allow a salesperson to affect what you purchase.
 Know what is truth and what is fiction by taking the time to educate yourself.

 - Recycle your cell phone by giving it to an organization or person who needs a cell phone.